matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 ### User Attestation (Optional)

-To attest that a pseudoID belongs to a specific user, the client `master_signing_key` could sign the join event containing their generated  pseudoID, verifying they are that identity, to prevent a server from spoofing a user joining a new room by having the malicious server generate a pseudoID themselves to create & sign events with.
+To attest that a cryptoID belongs to a specific user, the client `master_signing_key` could sign the join event containing their generated  cryptoID, verifying they are that identity, to prevent a server from spoofing a user joining a new room by having the malicious server generate a cryptoID themselves to create & sign events with.

-Linking the pseudoID with the `master_signing_key` will remove the deniability aspect of messages since you are now cryptographically linking your `master_signing_key` which is synonymous with a user’s identity, with each pseudoID.
+Linking the cryptoID with the `master_signing_key` will remove the deniability aspect of messages since you are now cryptographically linking your `master_signing_key` which is synonymous with a user’s identity, with each cryptoID.

 This extension is effectively what is proposed in [MSC3917 - Cryptographic Room Memberships](https://github.com/matrix-org/matrix-spec-proposals/pull/3917).

-An alternative to using the `master_signing_key` would be to use some other client generated key & include that in the attestation of the pseudoID.
+An alternative to using the `master_signing_key` would be to use some other client generated key & include that in the attestation of the cryptoID.
 A client could choose whether to use different room signing keys per room (the benefit of doing this would be to ensure that knowing a user’s identity in one room did not lead to knowing that same user’s identity in another room), or use the same room signing key for all rooms.
 Then at a later time clients could use some out of band attestation mechanism to “cross-sign” in order to verify the user/s are who they say they are.
 This has the additional benefit of not needing to enter the user’s recovery passphrase to provide the attestation as clients could store these room signing keys.

-### Pseudonymous Identity Sharing Between Devices
+### Identity Sharing Between Devices

-The pseudoIDs of a user are shared between devices using secret storage similar to the way encryption keys are shared.
+The cryptoIDs of a user are shared between devices using secret storage similar to the way encryption keys are shared.
 This leverages server-side key backups for key recovery.

 #### Server-Side Key Backups